GlobalFishingWatch/gfw-api-python-client/docs/source/usage-guides/4wings-api.md

 This guide provides detailed instructions on how to use the [gfw-api-python-client](https://github.com/GlobalFishingWatch/gfw-api-python-client) to access the 4Wings API, which is designed for generating reports and statistics on activities within specified regions.
 This API is particularly useful for creating data visualizations related to fishing effort and other vessel activities.
 Here is a [Jupyter Notebook](https://github.com/GlobalFishingWatch/gfw-api-python-client/blob/develop/notebooks/usage-guides/4wings-api.ipynb) version of this guide with more usage examples.

+> **Note:** See the [Data Caveats](https://globalfishingwatch.org/our-apis/documentation#data-caveat) and [Terms of Use](https://globalfishingwatch.org/our-apis/documentation#terms-of-use) pages in the [GFW API documentation](https://globalfishingwatch.org/our-apis/documentation#introduction) for details on GFW data, API licenses, and rate limits.

 ## Prerequisites

 - You have installed the `gfw-api-python-client`.
 Refer to the [Getting Started](../getting-started) guide for installation instructions.